ISLAMIC CENTRE EDGWARE MADRASAH RULES AND REGULATIONS

 It is for this reason parents are encouraged to educate themselves by attending events at the Islamic Centre, and ensure their household conforms to the Islamic requirements.

-Parents are issues a specific code of conduct to ensure they contribute to the education of the child and at the same time adhere to the rules and regulations of the madrasah.
+Parents are expected to exhibit exemplary conduct to ensure they contribute to the education of the child and at the same time adhere to the rules and regulations of the madrasah.

 Syllabus